|Home > Health and diseases > Parasite infestation > Burrowing mites (scaly face/leg mite)|

 Name and synonyms for scaly face mite infestations

-In mild cases of burrowing mites, the treatment of the bird with paraffin (also known as paraffin oil and generally available in pharmacies) is deemed sufficient according to many vets and publications.
+In mild cases of burrowing mites, the treatment of the bird with medical paraffin (also known as paraffin oil and generally available in pharmacies - please never use the fuel paraffin which is toxic for birds!) is deemed sufficient according to many vets and publications.
 So far, I have experienced a lasting success with this treatment and no further treatment was needed.
 If only the beak is affected, the upper mandible and the skin in the corner of the beak should be treated according to this procedure for two - or better four - weeks once or twice a day.
 You should use a fresh cotton swab every time.
 Please be careful that the bird doesn't swallow paraffin since it would get diarrhoea from it.

 The area around the vent and the legs can also be treated with paraffin; the eyes, however, should not be treated by a layperson with this oily substance, since there is a risk that the bird won't be able to see anymore.
 This treatment should last for at least two or four weeks, even if the crusty plaques fall off after a couple of days.
 By the way, paraffin suffocates the mites by covering the openings of the tunnels with a thin oily film.
 Thus the air needed for breathing is taken away from the mites.
 The treatment has to last for a long time in order to ensure that the freshly hatched mites die as well.
 There is a risk that there are remaining eggs in the tunnels or on the skin that have not been destroyed by paraffin.
 It could thus happen that another infestation with burrowing mites occurs some time afterwards.